-- Green
+Green Orange

-- Do one of the following: 4 - Enter the PIN code of the Primary code belonging to the user you want to delete. - Present the user card of the Primary code belonging to the user you want to delete.
+- Enter the PIN code of the Primary code belonging to the user you want to delete. - Present the user card of the Primary code belonging to the user you want to delete.

-- Enter the assignment digit for the current user slot: 5. - 1 activates the Lock Strike relay only default - 2 activates the Auxiliary relay only - 3 activates the Lock Strike and Auxiliary relays
+- 5. Enter the assignment digit for the current user slot: - 1 activates the Lock Strike relay only default - 2 activates the Auxiliary relay only - 3 activates the Lock Strike and Auxiliary relays